 - After the post-observation/review meeting:

 - Reviewer(s) prepares a summary letter addressed to the department head that summarizes the candidate’s strengths and areas that need development, citing specific examples from the class observations/course site reviews.
-It is NOT appropriate to just provide the scores and comments from the Classroom Observation Tool, unless the unit has provided training in assigning scores.

 - The instructor should be given a copy of the letter.
 This is an important step in the process, as it gives the instructor an opportunity to reflect on the peer review(s) as part of the teaching portfolio.
 The instructor should also be given the option of writing a response to the letter, addressed to the department head, if desired.